 As more and more of the world’s human population has moved from rural areas, where Nature is daily present in the inhabitants’ lives, to artificial urban areas, where Nature is largely excluded except in small, strictly controlled doses, many of us have become unanchored; and like a drifting, unmoored ship, we have consequently become attached to the extremely destructive model of constant technological progress and economic growth, an attachment that will lead to our destruction if we do not change our ways.

 It is my belief that, if our species is to survive for the long term, for more than just a few fleeting centuries into the future, we must regain the reverence for all life forms which our ancestors had, but which many of us have lost because of our scientific arrogance, our belief that we occupy a special, privileged place in the evolutionary ladder and the natural world, and our very foolish belief in our species’ unlimited technological abilities and knowledge.
 For it is precisely our unquestioning belief in the twin human demons of science, technology, and economics that has so greatly upset the primordial Law of Balance, which disastrous imbalance threatens not only the survival of a great many of the Earth’s other living species, but, if we are only wise enough to see it, also our own.

-Cooked: A Natural History of Transformation by Michael Pollan, Part II: Water.
+Quoted in Cooked: A Natural History of Transformation by Michael Pollan, Part II: Water.
 Penguin, New York, 2013.